 Well, they want to talk to you about the injuries you suffered at the hospital that appear to be the fault of the doctor or the organization.
 And they want you to say that it wasn’t their insured’s fault.
 The doctor didn’t make a mistake.
 The hospital isn’t liable.
 Anything you can say to help their case.

 You shouldn’t take these calls.
-Instead, work with an experienced Michigan medical malpractice attorney.
+Instead, work with an experienced Grand Rapids injury attorney.

 What’s a Health Care Risk Manager?

 This is a position at a hospital or healthcare facility that’s tasked with continually assessing and minimizing various risks to staff, patients, and the public at their facilities.
 A health care risk manager will assist with incident management involving minor, daily problems, as well as major, unexpected events, such as an injury suffered by a patient where there’s possible liability and exposure for the hospital.

 What’s a Claims Adjuster?

 A claims adjuster works for an insurance carrier.
 He or she investigates insurance claims to determine the extent of the hospital’s or physician’s liability.
 Insurance companies have different types and levels of benefits for a patient’s claim based on age, health conditions, patient history, and many other factors.